SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

 <TabItem value="k8s">

-If you are using Redis in a Kubernetes environment create the fields:
+If you're using Redis in a Kubernetes environment, create the fields:
 * `pod_labels_component`
 * `pod_labels_environment`
 * `pod_labels_db_system`